Why Healthy Love Can Feel Uncomfortable After Abuse

 A regulated partner often:

 Just as the body adapts to high sugar or nicotine, it adapts to chronic stress.
-Once activated becomes “normal,” stability feels off-balance.
+Once activation becomes “normal," stability feels off-balance.
+Your system has been running on adrenaline and cortisol for so long that without them, you feel wrong, not peaceful, but empty.

 Some survivors unconsciously recreate chaos: